RTEMS/rtems-docs/c-user/rate_monotonic_manager.rst

     remainder of the period before reinitiating the period with the specified period.
 If id was not running (either expired or never initiated), the period is immediately initiated and the directive returns immediately.
+       If id has expired its period, the postponed job will be released immediately and the following calls of this directive will release postponed jobs until there is no more deadline miss.

     If invoked with a period of ``RTEMS_PERIOD_STATUS`` ticks, the current state of id will be returned.
 The directive status indicates the current